 Overhead avian deterrent wires are located along the powerhouse tailrace.

 The sprinkler system on the juvenile fish bypass outfall and associated plumbing and electrical supply were lost during higher flows in 2019.
-Deterrent lasers, and bird calls are currently being used to reduce avian predators at the outfall pipe.
+Deterrent lasers, long range acoustic device (LRAD), and bird calls are currently being used to reduce avian predators at the outfall pipe.

 Incident Response.
 When surges of predatory birds become apparent, the project will conduct the following actions based on the number of birds present: